-After the event, race personnel will transfer drop bags from the peripheral aid stations (Paradise Park, Nu'uanu) back to the Nature Center Start / Finish.
-Participants are responsible for gathering their drop bags following the event by 18:15 on Sunday, January 15.
+Toward the end of the event, as aid stations close, race personnel will transfer drop bags from the peripheral aid stations (Paradise Park, Nu'uanu) back to the Nature Center (Start / Finish).
+Participants are responsible for gathering their drop bags following the event by 18:15 on Sunday, January 20.
 Any items not collected by then will be donated, recycled, or discarded.